canadaduane/credt/README.md

 - peers can selectively trust signature-validated messages
 - stretch goal: multiplayer

-Non-goals:
+### Non-goals:

 - backwards compat with non-modern browsers
-- look similar to React development
+- similarity to React development

+## Questions

+1. Can we get good type checking without a compile step?
+[It's looking promising](https://elk.vmst.io/vmst.io/@canadaduane/110601683275741791).
+2. Can we have fast web development without vite, and even faster SSR without bundling?
+3. Can we sync state between server and client without spending so much time on API plumbing?

 ## Building Blocks